MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-B-Regulations-Statements-General-Policy/part-327-Assessments/subpart-A-In-General/section-327.11.md

 (5) *Calculation of surcharge.* An insured depository institution's surcharge for each assessment period during the surcharge period shall be determined by multiplying 1.125 basis points times the institution's surcharge base for the assessment period.

-(i) *Surcharge base - Insured depository institution that has no affiliated insured depository institution subject to the surcharge.* The surcharge base for an assessment period for an insured depository institution subject to the surcharge that has no affiliated insured depository institution subject to the surcharge shall equal:
+(i) *Surcharge base—Insured depository institution that has no affiliated insured depository institution subject to the surcharge.* The surcharge base for an assessment period for an insured depository institution subject to the surcharge that has no affiliated insured depository institution subject to the surcharge shall equal:

 (A) The institution's deposit insurance assessment base for the assessment period, determined according to § 327.5; plus